eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Suggestion.md

 public reply (string|array $reply)
 ```

-Set the reply for a Suggestion
+Set the reply for a Suggestion.